Help & Support

 Cordless Phones: What to Look For

-One of the major reasons to keep your landline phone or add one is the fact that you get better call quality than with a cell phone.
-However, not all cordless phones maintain that quality, as they need to transmit a signal from the base unit to the handsets.
+One of the major reasons to keep your cordless home phone or add another one is the fact that you get better call quality than with a cell phone.
+Not all cordless phones maintain that quality, as they need to transmit a signal from the base unit to each of the handsets.
 The transmitters and receivers in different models perform better or worse.
-Check out our testing section to see how we determined which cordless phones offer the best call quality.

 Cordless phones aren’t designed to travel very far from their bases.
-Still, you don’t want to deal with a poor signal or no connection at all in your home.
-Most cordless phones have a range of 200 to 300 feet, which is enough for most homes.
-Keep in mind that walls and the material those walls are made of can negatively affect your cordless phone’s range.
+Most have a range of 200 to 300 feet, which is enough for the majority of homes.
+Keep in mind that if the base signal needs to travel through walls, that can negatively affect your phone’s cordless range.

 Answering Machine Recording Time

 While all of the phones in our review have built-in answering machines, they vary in how much space they dedicate to recording messages.
-The best cordless phones can hold up to 30 minutes of audio messages, but it’s more common to see about half of that.
-Most cordless phones hold at least 10 minutes of recorded messages, and you shouldn’t settle for anything less than that.
+The best cordless phones can hold at least 17 minutes of audio messages, and some offer as much as 30 minutes.

 Newer cordless phones allow you to connect to Bluetooth devices such as your smartphone or wireless headphones.
-This paves the way for useful features like notifications when you receive a text message on your smartphone.
+This paves the way for useful features like notifications popping up on the handset or base when you receive a text message on your smartphone.
 With Bluetooth compatibility, cordless phones become much more versatile tools.